anhsirk0/fetch-master-6000/README.md

 ```

 ## Troubleshooting
-If your distro is not {arch, debian, fedora, freeBSD} based fetch-master-6000 wont be able to detect number of packages
+If your distro is not {arch, debian, fedora, freeBSD, gentoo, venom, solus} based fetch-master-6000 wont be able to detect number of packages
 In that case you have to specify number of packages yourself
+*Solus is already supported*
 For example:
 On Solus (eopkg)
 command to list all istalled packages is:
 ```bash